sktime/pytorch-forecasting/docs/source/api_v2.rst

 .. warning::
     Please note that the v2 modules are currently in active-development and is in beta right now, so please use this API with caution.
-    See legacy v1 documentation :doc:`here <api>` - it is stable and can be used in the production pipelines.
+    See v1 documentation :doc:`here <api>` - it is stable and can be used in the production pipelines.

 .. currentmodule:: pytorch_forecasting